MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/copilot-introduction.md

 ## Copilot requirements

+- Your tenant admin has to enable the Copilot setting at the tenant level.
+See the article [Copilot tenant settings (preview)](/fabric/admin/service-admin-portal-copilot)

+- Your F64 or P1 capacity needs to be in one of the regions listed in this article, [Fabric region availability](/fabric/admin/region-availability).
+- If your tenant or capacity is outside the US or France, Copilot is disabled by default unless your Fabric tenant admin enables the [Data sent to Azure OpenAI can be processed outside your tenant's geographic region, compliance boundary, or national cloud instance](/fabric/admin/service-admin-portal-copilot) tenant setting in the Fabric Admin portal.
+- Copilot in Microsoft Fabric isn't supported on trial SKUs.
+Only paid SKUs (F64 or higher, or P1 or higher) are supported.

 ### Power BI service

 To use the narrative visual in Copilot reports and create Copilot reports:

-- Your tenant admin has to enable the Copilot setting at the tenant level.
-See the article [Copilot tenant settings (preview)](/fabric/admin/service-admin-portal-copilot)
 - The workspace has to be running on F64 or Premium capacity, for you to access Copilot for the Power BI service.
 - You need either read or write access to the workspace that's on F64 or Premium capacity.
 - If you have limited GPU capacity, Copilot may be throttled.